Relational superposition measurements with a material quantum ruler: A material quantum ruler as an extended reference frame

 This switching function equals zero for $t <0$ and approaches one as $t\rightarrow \infty$, switching on at around $t= 0$ over the duration $\Delta t$; in the limit $\Delta t\rightarrow 0$, the switching function \eqref{eq:switchfn} coincides with the step function $\Theta(t)$.

 Hamiltonian \eqref{eq:tbHamSwitch}, which neglects the tunnelling of the ion between neighbouring sites, resembles that for an optomechanical many-body system comprising multiple cavity modes and multiple mechanical modes \cite{bruschi2019time}.
-The fact that the ion-ruler interaction Hamiltonian commutes with the on-site ion Hamiltonian allows for the quantum dynamics to be solved analytically in closed form; we apply the method of analysis given in Ref.~\cite{bruschi2019time} to express the unitary time-evolution operator $\hat{U}(t)$ as follows:
+The fact that the ion-ruler interaction Hamiltonian commutes with the on-site ion Hamiltonian allows for the quantum dynamics to be solved analytically in closed form; we apply the method of analysis given in Ref.~\cite{bruschi2019time} to express the unitary time-evolution operator $\hat{U}(t)$, denoted in Sec. \ref{sec:ToyMeas} as $\hat{U}_{Sr}$, in the following manner:

 where $f = (F_1 +F_2 F_3)$, $g = (F_3 -iF_2) e^{-i\Omega_{\alpha}t}$, and $F_1$, $F_2$, and $F_3$ are time-dependent functions defined respectively as